 The causes of lupus are not known.
 Stress and medications can stimulate the immune system, causing an episode.

 Doctors diagnose lupus through a physical exam.
 They check for swelling at small joints, namely the hands, feet, and wrists.
 There is no single test that diagnoses it, so they may run blood tests to eliminate other disorders.

 No treatment for lupus exists.
-Stem cell therapy can provide regenerative cells to damaged organs and nerves.
+PRP Therapy can provide regenerative cells to damaged organs and nerves.
 It is a non-invasive procedure that does not trigger an immune response in and of itself.

 Lupus can lead to complications like a heart attack.
 But most people live long lives while managing their condition.
 You can find psychological support from a group or a trained counselor.